nealcrook/nascom/sdcard/doc/parallel_interface_programming.md

   already been initialised and the program can start issuing commands straight away.

-It is pretty-much essential to write programs in z80 assembler.
+It is pretty-much essential to write in z80 assembler.
 This can be done either on the NASCOM directly or on some other machine; I tend to develop on a PC running Linux, using the nongnu z80 assembler.

 The program [sd_util.asm](../host_programs/sd_util.asm) is an example of a self-contained/stand-alone program.